 - Pets are not permitted in Fallingwater, at the Visitor Center or on the grounds around the house.
 While we suggest you don't leave pets in your car, please use caution if you choose to do so.
 Our parking lot has limited shade and we cannot guarantee a shaded parking spot.
 When walking your pets in the parking lot areas, please be sure to use a leash and be courteous of other visitors by cleaning up after your pet.

 - We understand that many Fallingwater visitors will have accessibility concerns.
 We are constantly working to make the visit comfortable for everyone.
-If you haven’t visited us before, view our for a few tips to help you make your visit more enjoyable.
+If you haven’t visited us before, view our Accessibility at Fallingwater page for a few tips to help you make your visit more enjoyable.

 - Photography, painting, and sketching is not permitted at any point during regular guided house tours.
 Exterior photography, painting and sketching is permitted for personal use only and cannot be sold, published or posted on a website without permission of the Western Pennsylvania Conservancy.
 Original works may be exhibited, but reproductions or prints may not be produced.
 This includes, but is not limited to all photographs, paintings, sketches and drawings generated during your visit.